keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 Azar continues, “Neuropsychologists, along with teams of neurologists, neuroscientists, behavioral neurologists and other medical researchers are beginning to piece together data that point to the idea that keeping the brain active and stimulated may reduce the risk of Alzheimer’s disease.

 I’m not going to talk about Alzheimer’s much more than this because the truth is, scientists still don’t really know what causes it or how to help it.
-There’s so many factors when it comes to degeneration among “diseased” brains, it’s hard to boil things down to such a micro level.
-And if *they* don’t know, I sure as hell won’t know.
-So, I’ll just leave you with this thought, science is now telling you playing a specific game on your phone for 10-20 minutes a day will help with brain health and stave off age-related brain degeneration.
-Why *wouldn’t* you take advantage of the down time?
+There’s so many factors when it comes to degeneration among “diseased” brains; it’s hard to boil things down to such a micro level.
+And, if *they* don’t know, I sure as hell don’t know.
+So, I’ll just leave you with this thought, science is now telling you playing a specific game on your phone for 10-20 minutes a day will help with brain health and might stave off age-related brain degeneration.
+Why *wouldn’t* you take advantage if you can afford the time?

 I mean hell, it’s for science!